Lynx-Huang/allxonTest/docs/Implement Features/Commands.md

 ![command-sequence](../_img/command-sequence.png)

-Command Cards provide a custom GUI to send command through Allxon protal.
-Send `v2/notifyPluginUpdate` to initialize.
-When you execute the Command from Allxon Portal, Plugin will receive `v2/notifyPluginCommand`, then send `v2/notifyPluginCommandAck` back to confirm the receive, finally, send  `v2/notifyPluginCommandAck` to bring execution result back to Allxon Portal.
+The **Commands** feature allows developers to define the commands supported by the plugin.
+The **Commands** card provides a custom GUI to send commands through Allxon Portal.
+You need to send `v2/notifyPluginUpdate` to initialize the card.
+When you execute commands from Allxon Portal, the plugin receives `v2/notifyPluginCommand`, sends `v2/notifyPluginCommandAck` back to confirm receipt, and finally sends `v2/notifyPluginCommandAck` again to bring the execution result back to Allxon Portal.

-Here is a example:
+Here is a example of using the **Commands** card:

 ```json {17-35}
 {